 - 87.5 % cited “communication issues” namely failing to keep the candidates informed

-- 70.6 % were unhappy with the interview and assessment process: inappropriate for the level of the role, repetitive questions, attempts to find out about competitors, jumping through hoops were regular complaints.
+- 70.6 % were unhappy with the interview and assessment process: inappropriate for the level of the role, repetitive questions, attempts to find out about competitors and “jumping through hoops” were regular complaints.

 - 68.4% blamed recruiter behaviour/attitude.
-This covers both internal and external recruiters.
+This covered both internal and external recruiters.

-- 64% referred to interviewer attitude: sometimes rude, arrogant, aggressive and ill informed
+- 64% referred to interviewer attitude: sometimes appearing rude, arrogant, aggressive or ill informed

-The survey excluded answers where the candidates withdrew because they had found another job elsewhere even though of course the poor experience may have contributed to them doing so: in other words the figure is probably an underestimate!
+The survey excluded answers where the candidates withdrew because they had found another job elsewhere.
+However the poor experience may have contributed to them doing so: in other words the figure is probably an underestimate!

 This suggests that while many employers are concerned about candidate and talent shortages that a modest investment in improving processes and communication could significantly improve the likelihood of getting good candidates.